adrien-guesnel/react-table-component/README.md

 ## Learn More

-The project use Next.js and tailwindcss.
+The project uses Next.js and tailwindcss.

-You can find a api that fakes retrieve of 100 000 users [http://localhost:3000/api/getUsers](http://localhost:3000/api/getUsers)
+You can find an api that fakes retrieve of 100 000 users [http://localhost:3000/api/getUsers](http://localhost:3000/api/getUsers)

 ## What you can do